About Alison Sauer, MA, LPC

 My Journey to This Work

-Before earning my master's degree in counseling, I was a teacher, a small business owner, and a fitness professional.
-Each of those roles taught me something essential about connecting with people, meeting them where they are, and creating environments where real growth can happen.
+Before earning my master’s degree in counseling, I was a teacher, a small business owner, and a fitness professional.
+Each of those roles taught me something essential about working with people.

-As a teacher, I learned how to break down complex ideas into understandable steps and how to adapt my approach to different learning styles.
-As a business owner, I learned resilience, problem-solving, and what it takes to build something from the ground up.
+As a teacher, I learned how to break down complex ideas and adapt my approach to different people — skills I use every single session.
+As a business owner, I learned resilience and what it takes to build something meaningful from the ground up.
 As a fitness professional, I learned that sustainable change happens gradually, with consistency and compassion, not through force or perfectionism.

 But my most important teacher has been my own marriage.
-I've been married for over 25 years, and I can tell you honestly that it hasn't always been easy.
-I know what it's like when the person you love most can also be the person who frustrates you most.
-I've navigated conflict, worked through hard seasons, learned to repair after hurts, and chosen connection over and over again even when it felt easier to retreat.
+I’ve been married for over 25 years, and I can tell you honestly that it hasn’t always been easy.
+I know what it feels like when the person you love most is also the person frustrating you most.
+I’ve navigated real conflict, worked through hard seasons, learned to repair after hurts, and chosen connection over and over again — even when retreating felt easier.

 That lived experience shapes everything I do as a couples therapist.
 I don’t come to this work with a sense of superiority or judgment.
 I come with humility, genuine empathy, and a deep respect for how hard it is to show up vulnerably in a relationship.